How to choose the right reality capture vendor to avoid common pitfalls with reality capture solutions

 • To ensure a successful reality capture project, vendors must take the lead in providing proper consultations and exploration phases to operators.
 Without a clear understanding of the technology's possibilities and applications, operators may present the full scope of work to the vendor prematurely, leading to project failure.

-Moreover, vendors themselves must offer appropriate training to the in-house team during the model handover to ensure they can utilize the promised deliverables with self-sufficient means.
+Moreover, vendors themselves must offer appropriate training to the in-house team during the model handover to ensure they can utilise the promised deliverables with self-sufficient means.
 The vendor is responsible for equipping the operators with the necessary knowledge and skills during the deployment of the reality capture model to optimize workflows.

 Airscope is a leading provider of reality capture solutions for the oil and gas industry.
 Our expertise simplifies the complex process of outsourcing reality capture.
-We deliver accurate digital models for collaborative decision-making, automated asset inspections, improved safety, optimized operational delivery, project planning, work pack definition, and workforce engagement.
+We deliver accurate digital models for collaborative decision-making, automated asset inspections, improved safety, optimised operational delivery, project planning, work pack definition, and workforce engagement.
 Our digital models can offer engineering-grade accuracy, making them reliable for extensional FEED activities that empower teams to make informed decisions with confidence.

 Previous